avinashbabudonthu/others/avro/notes.md

 org.apache.avro.Schema.Parser								| class is a parser for JSON-format schemas.
 It contains methods to parse the schema GenricRecord Interface										| provides methods to access the fields by name as well as index GenericData.Record											|

+## Avro Serialization By Generating class
+* Read avro schema into program by either of the following
+	* Generating class corresponding to schema
+	* using parser library
+### Serialize data
+* Write an Avro schema.
+* Compile the schema using Avro utility.
+You get the Java code corresponding to that schema.
+* Populate the schema with the data.
+* Serialize it using Avro library